Today we will learn how to create and keep a Colour Scrapbook. We will also learn how to use it to create stunning cards.

-You may be wondering what is a Color Scrapbook.
-Well, it is a library or book of color ideas that we can draw on when creating our handmade cards.
+You may be wondering what this is and how to create one.
+Well, it is a library or book of colour ideas that we can draw on when making our handmade cards.

-So, how do we build this color library?
+So, how do we build this colour library?
 We do this by being observant when we are out shopping, at the library, driving our kids to and from school, or traveling on the buses or trains.

 Try to make a habit to carry a small digital camera, a notebook and a pack of mini-color pencils with you wherever you go.